 While there are many types of clothes dryers, there are two main power options.
 Choose a gas vs. electric dryer by considering your laundry needs and budget, and use this guide to learn about their different features and benefits.

 Narrowing down the best dryers starts with first determining your space, desired style, features and budget.
-Some dryers feature special fabric care options that make clothes look newer for longer.
-Energy-efficient dryers will have a smaller electric bill and positive environmental impact.
+Some dryers feature special fabric care options that make clothes look new longer.
+Energy-efficient dryers will have a smaller electric bill and more positive environmental impact.

-- All dryers must have at least 1 inch of clearance on all sides for air circulation.
+- All dryers must have at least one inch of clearance on all sides for air circulation.

-- Leave 3 to 5 inches of clearance at the back of the washer for venting materials.
+- Leave three to five inches of clearance at the back of the dryer for venting materials.